 Converting my thoughts to actions, I spoofed the MAC address of the VoIP phone on my Windows system to see if my theory worked and found that I was correct.
 I could access the Voice VLAN IPs and also was able to reach the Server VLAN subnet ranges.
 This was one of the best NAC solutions around, and I was surprised it could not detect my device as a Windows system.

 **the evidence of the MAC address of the originally spoofed VoIP phone could not be initially gathered.
-Hence there is a difference in MAC address of the spoofed VoIP phone is mentioned in the screenshot.

 It can be seen that my device is in the domain beginning with gbm and after spoofing the mac address it is a part of domain beginning with qi.
 I was then able to ping the active directory successfully.

 Voila!!
 I was in the network, able to scan ports and do other nasty things that eventually led me to domain admin.

 Other techniques to bypass NAC

 While writing this article, I came across another blog post that mentioned how a penetration tester bypassed a NAC solution using IPv6.
 It is pretty cool, so I thought of sharing it here too.

 Mitigations to reduce the effectiveness of a NAC bypass.

 My first step towards gaining access to the network was to gather information from the VoIP phone lying around.
 Users normally do not need access to such information.
 Hence access to the network configuration on VoIP phones should be locked down.
 Also, by default, there is a web service running that gives unauthenticated access to the Cisco VoIP phones’ network configuration.
 This too should not be available.
 Below is the screenshot.